UW-GDA/Redlining_Temp/README.md

 * **Landsat Collection 2 U.S. Analysis Ready Data (ARD) Level-2 Surface Temperature Science Project**[^1]: I calculated HOLC-graded neighborhoods' land surface temperature for 2021, 2017, and 2013, based on the data source.
 * **NLCD[^2] (National LandCover Database)**: The proportion of tree canopy cover and impervious surfaces was measured based on the dataset.
 * **Mapping Inequality[^3]**: It was used for HOLC-graded neighborhood boundaries.
-* **American Community Survey Data[^4]**: Total population and housing units were derived from the NHGIS website.
+* **American Community Survey Data[^4]**: Total population, housing units, the proportion of several races were derived from the NHGIS website.
+However, they were not used for geospatial analysis.
 * **Microsoft Building Footprints Data[^5]**: This data source was used to calculate the building area and density around HOLC-graded neighborhoods.

 ## Methodology/Approach
-* Data Collection for Land Surface Temperature data
+**1. Data Collection for Land Surface Temperature data**
   * Less than 10% cloud cover above the city
   * No scan line errors present
   * No precipitation in the past 24-hour
-  * Data will be captured from June to August for 2021, 2017, and 2013
+  * Data will be captured from June to August for 2021 and 2013

+**2. Data Collection for Tree Canopy Cover, Impervious Surfaces, Building Footprints**
+  * Tree canopy cover and impervious surface datasets from 2021 and 2013 were processed.
+  * However, due to data limitations, only the 2021 dataset was available for building footprints.

+**3. Descriptive Statistics**
+  * The descriptive statistics for the ACS datasets were calculated based on the area intersected with HOLC-graded neighborhoods.
+  * Box plots were used to examine whether the median values of land surface temperature, tree canopy cover, and impervious surfaces differ across HOLC grades, alongside Kruskal–Wallis H test results.

-* Geospatial Analysis
+**4. Geospatial Analysis**
-  * Raster Analysis - Zonal Statistics/Merging Tiles/Clip/Reproject
+  * Raster Analysis - Reproject/Clip/Zonal Stats
-  * Vector Analysis - Intersect
+  * Vector Analysis - Intersect/Calculating Area

-* Statistical Analysis
+**5. Statistical Analysis**
+  * Before running regression models, four HOLC-grades are classified into three categories (High: HOLC grade A, Intermediate: HOLC grade B, and Low: HOLC grades C and D) as grades C and D have similar patterns.
   * Path Analysis (Mediation Effect Analysis)

-## Potential Tool/packages
+## Tool/packages
 * Loading data: rioxarray [^6]
 * Zonal stat: rasterstats [^7]
 * Raster clip: rasterio [^8]